 CRIMINAL PROCEDURE.
 (Three sections: Prof. Ben Kempinen; Prof. Cecelia Klingele; Prof. Keith Findley).
 This course satisfies the Criminal Procedure requirement for the Wisconsin Diploma Privilege, as well as the 60-credit rule.
 The course is an introductory survey of the criminal justice process with emphasis on appropriate controls on the discretion of system actors (a) trial judge - sentencing, (b) police - arrest or cite, (c) prosecution - the charging decision, and (d) allocation of decision-making authority between defendant and defense counsel.
 Students examine how human discretion rather than statutes or rules dominate the various systems which comprise the criminal justice process.
 The course is strongly recommended for participation in the Law School's criminal law-related clinics.
 Final Exam dates: May 3 (Kempinen); May 1 (Klingele); May 2 (Findley).

-BUSINESS ORGANIZATIONS I. (One section: Prof. Lisa Alexander).
+BUSINESS ORGANIZATIONS I. (One section: Prof. John Ohnesorge).
 This course counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
-This is an introductory course that covers basic issues relating to the law of principals and agents, and surveys state laws governing the formation and operation of closely-held business associations, including general partnerships, limited partnerships, limited liability partnerships, limited liability companies, and closely-held corporations.
-Non-profit organizations and social enterprises may also be considered.
+This is an introductory course that begins with law of principal-agent relationships, the most basic business form, then surveys state laws governing the formation and operation of closely-held business associations such as general partnerships, limited partnerships, limited liability partnerships, limited liability companies, and closely-held corporations.
 The course deals with choice of business entity, forming and financing business enterprises, and management rights within such enterprises.
 This course is strongly recommended for all students, not just those who plan to practice business law.
 Final Exam date: May 8th.

 CIVIL PROCEDURE II.
-(Two sections: Prof. Cheryl Weston; Prof. Linda Greene).
+(One section: Prof. Cheryl Weston).
 This course satisfies the Jurisdiction of Courts requirement for the Wisconsin Diploma Privilege, as well as the 60-credit rule.
 This course covers topics associated with the placement of a lawsuit: subject matter and personal jurisdiction; venue and motions to transfer; the Erie Doctrine (the application or non-application of state law in Federal diversity actions); the rules of joinder; and the preclusive effect of judgments.
 The course covers the interpretation of several key federal statutes and a number of important U.S. Supreme Court cases concerning matters of judicial federalism and due process.
 Civil Procedure II addresses the wealth of opportunities for litigators to exercise choice in planning and responding to litigation, focusing on using the tools of procedure to make good tactical choices on behalf of clients.
 It is a fundamental course for all law students who intend to litigate or to participate in transactions that might lead to litigation.
 Class assignments may include, along with case analysis, problems intended to gauge whether students are able to apply the law being studied in the context of specific facts.
-Final Exam dates: May 9th (Greene); May 5th (Weston).
+Final Exam date: May 9th.

 CONTRACTS II (One section: Prof. Steph Tai).
 This course counts toward the 60-credit rule for the Wisconsin Diploma Privilege.
 Contracts II deals with cutting-edge legal problems in commercial contracts.
 In particular, we will focus on ways in which contracts are used to create private systems of governance.
 As such, we will examine the legal structures created by franchise agreements, terms of service, and end-user license agreements.
 We will focus not only on appellate opinions, but also on the institutional structures created through these contracts.
 No Final Exam: Paper.